wp-plugins/viral-sign-ups/readme.txt

 == Frequently asked questions ==

-= What if the monthly quota of sign ups reach my limit? = Your campaign will stop and you will not be able to collect more sign ups.
-You will need to upgrade your plan to continue the campaign and to be able to collect further sign ups.
-When you get close to your limit a warning message will be displayed on the “Settings” page of the plugin.
+==What if I reach the monthly quota of 10,000 sign ups?== Your campaign will stop and you will not be able to collect more sign ups.
+Users will see the following message:  ‘Oops!
+Seems like we’ve reached our monthly quota.
+Please get in touch through our Contact page.‘ You will need to upgrade your plan to continue the campaign and to be able to collect further sign ups.
+When you get close to your limit a warning message will be displayed on the “Sign Ups” page of the plugin.

 = Where are my Sign Up emails stored? =
 Sign Up emails are stored on our server.

 = Do I need to configure my server to send out the Auto Reply emails? =